-Richard Carson became an ACET care volunteer at the age of 21, subsequently led the Education and Training projects and has been CEO since 2012.
-He has qualifications in a wide-range of areas including Pharmacology, Education, Management of Community and Voluntary Organisations, Health Promotion and Intercultural Theology.
+Richard became an ACET care volunteer at the age of 21, subsequently led the Education and Training projects and has been CEO since 2012.
+He has qualifications in a wide-range of areas including Pharmacology, Education, Management of Community and Voluntary Organisations, Health Promotion, Ecumenics and Theology, Ministry & Mission.
 These include a prize-winning Master’s dissertation for Trinity College Dublin on HIV Prevention.
-Richard has received numerous community awards for his work with Migrant-Led Churches and is a member of the HIV Testing Working Group of the National Sexual Health Strategy.
+Richard has received numerous community awards and nominations for his work with Migrant-Led Churches as well as with the LGBT community and is a member of a number of local and national bodies.
 He lives in Dublin with his wife and 3 young boys.

 Lynn has been administrator for the Dublin Film Festival and Creative Arts Europe and currently runs the ACET office.
-She has training in Data Protection, Volunteer Management, and many aspects of Social Media.
-She holds a BA from the University of Victoria and is a freelance writer, leading creative writing workshops internationally.
-She is a Canadian living in Dublin with her husband and two children.
+She has training in data protection, child safety, volunteer management, and social media.
+She holds a BA from the University of Victoria and is a published poet.
+Lynn is Canadian and lives in Dublin with her husband and two children.

 Hansi was a youth volunteer for ACET in 2007 before joining the staff as Family & Youth Support Coordinator in 2013.
-Her working background includes volunteering with organisations such as Dublin Rape Crisis Centre, Bodywhys, Release Prison Partnership, Alternatives to Violence Project, and the Irish Foster Care Association.
-Hansi has a variety of qualifications in areas such as psychology, early childhood education, coaching, keyworking & care planning, drugs counselling, restorative practice and is currently working towards qualifying as a psychotherapist through IICP.
-Originally from Colorado, USA, she lives in Wicklow with her husband.
+Her professional background includes experience in youth & children’s work, crisis counselling, project work and advocacy with organisations including Youth for Christ Ireland, Dublin Rape Crisis Centre, Bodywhys, Release Prison Partnership, Alternatives to Violence Project, Irish Foster Care Association and Fostering First Ireland.
+Hansi has degrees in both Psychology and Integrative Counselling & Psychotherapy, with additional qualifications in early childhood education, life & parent coaching, key working & care planning, drugs counselling, CBT and restorative practice.
+She is a MIACP Accredited Psychotherapist also working in private group practice in Bray, Co Wicklow, and is currently completing a MSc in Pluralistic Psychotherapy.
+Originally from Colorado, USA, she lives in Dublin with her husband.

 Terrie Colman-Black is one of the founder members of ACET: she approached ACET during its inception in the UK proposing the service for Dublin.
 Terrie is driven by passion and a firm belief in empowering those around her.
 Her role in ACET developed over the years, especially in care.
-She has run the quilt group for the past 23 years and provides supervision to care staff.
+She has run the quilt group since 1993 and provides supervision to care staff.
 Her other passions include the arts, especially music.
 She is married and has two daughters.

 Vivienne is a counsellor, psychotherapist, trainer and supervisor with over 20 years of experience working on health issues among vulnerable populations.
 She is accredited with the Irish Association of Counsellors and Psychotherapists and is also a trained Imago therapist and a certified trauma therapist.
 She founded ACET’s Education & Training work and currently provides counselling and supervision support to clients and staff.